spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-user-verification-service.md

 matrix_user_verification_service_uvs_access_token: "ACCESS_TOKEN_HERE"
 ```

-## Configuration

-For a list of all configuration options see the role defaults [`roles/matrix-user-verification-service/defaults/main.yml`](../roles/custom/matrix-user-verification-service/defaults/main.yml).
-But be aware of all the plugging happening in `group_vars/matrix_servers`.
+Check the role's [defaults/main.yml](../roles/custom/matrix-user-verification-service/defaults/main.yml) for the full list of variables that you could override.
+Note that all the plugging happening in `group_vars/matrix_servers`.

 In the default configuration, the UVS Server is only reachable via the docker network, which is fine if e.g. Jitsi is also running in a container on the host.
 However, it is possible to expose UVS via setting `matrix_user_verification_service_container_http_host_bind_port`.